StephenHarrington/spark/README.md

 # spark
 Apache Spark

-This repo contains Jupyter python notebooks demonstrating the use of the pySpark and MLlib modules explored in solving machine learning problems in Berkeley courses CS100.1 and CS190 as hosted on the edX platform.
+This repo contains Jupyter python notebooks demonstrating the use of the pySpark and MLlib modules explored in solving machine learning problems in Berkeley courses CS100.1 and CS190.1 as hosted on the edX platform.

-CS100.1
+CS100.1 : Introduction to Big Data with Apache Spark

 lab1 : Word count
 This lab will build on the techniques covered in the Spark tutorial to develop a simple word count application.
 The volume of unstructured text in existence is growing dramatically, and Spark is an excellent tool for analyzing this type of data.
 In this lab, we will write code that calculates the most common words in the [Complete Works of William Shakespeare](http://www.gutenberg.org/ebooks/100) retrieved from [Project Gutenberg](http://www.gutenberg.org/wiki/Main_Page).
 This could also be scaled to find the most common words on the Internet.